-Identified need - Reduces safety risks of running old plant beyond life.
-There are 25 industrial customers consuming 0.3 MVA at the summer peak (average 0.012 MVA) and 1473 commercial customers consuming 10.8 peak MVA (average 0.007332 MVA).
-As noted in Section 5 there are only 3 larger industrial (HV) customers with maximum demands of 0.136 MW, 1.2 MW.
+Identified need-Reduces safety risks of running old plant beyond life.
+There are 30 industrial customers consuming 16.324 MVA at the summer peak (average 0.5441 MVA) and 789 commercial customers consuming 8.104 peak MVA (average 0.0102 MVA).
+As noted in Section 6 there are only two larger industrial (HV) customers with maximum demands of 1.7 MVA and 1.4 MVA.
 It's unlikely that a small number of industrial customers is consuming sufficient energy for this type of generation to provide a viable non-network option.
 The practical difficulties of coordinating generation efforts for a large number of small consumers are too great for this to be viable.
-(Not met)

-Note: Jemena's 2018 Distribution Annual Planning Report (Section 5.9.4) on customer proposals reports that:
+Note: Jemena's 2017 Distribution Annual Planning Report (Section 5.10.4) on customer proposals reports that:

-In 2018, Jemena has received only one connection enquiries for embedded generators that have a generation capacity greater than 5 MW.
-Jemena believes this to be a reflection of:

-- The nature of the JEN network, which services the north east of greater metropolitan Melbourne, where there is limited availability of physical space for a significantly sized embedded generator. - Underlying weaker energy and maximum demand growth in the Victoria region. - A preference for smaller scale embedded generation, particularly roof top solar, for which the JEN network has seen an ongoing increase in installed capacity.
+- In 2017, Jemena has not received any connection enquiries for embedded generators that have a generation capacity greater than 5 MW.
+Jemena believes this to be a reflection of: - The nature of the JEN network, which services the north east of greater metropolitan Melbourne, where there is limited availability of physical space for a significantly sized embedded generator. - Underlying weaker energy and maximum demand growth in the Victoria region. - A preference for smaller scale embedded generation, particularly roof top solar, for which the JEN network has seen an ongoing increase in installed capacity.

-Technical - This type of generation is technically feasible within existing industrial sites but would face planning and technical constraints.
-(Not fully met)
+Technical-This type of generation is technically feasible within existing industrial sites but would face planning and technical constraints (not fully met).

-Commercial - The estimated cost of a relatively small generator 4 MVA to be about \$3.9 million excluding installation and operating costs.
-This is unlikely to be commercially viable given the much lower costs of providing this capacity using a network solution as well as the unlikelihood of multiple large customers installing a generator of this size.
-(Not met)
+Commercial-The estimated cost of a relatively small generator (4 MVA) to be about \$3.9M and 6.5 MVA about \$5.6M both excluding installation and operating costs.
+This is unlikely to be commercially viable given the much lower costs of providing this capacity using a network solution.

-Timing - Planning processes, the nature of the investment and likely obstacles, together with design requirements (both for turbines and any required 22 kV connections to FE) mean this is unlikely to be completed by 2020.
-(Not met)
+Timing-Planning processes, the nature of the investment and likely obstacles, together with design requirements (both for turbines and any required 22kV connections to FW) mean this is unlikely to be completed by 2020 (not met).